Rarity: Aren't you going to tell me to change something, too?

 - Parental Bonus: Rarity goes through a lot of the woes of the customer-service person.

-- Pimped-Out Dress: The dresses Rarity makes, and "The Art of the Dress" is basically "Pimped Out Dress: the song".
+- Pimped-Out Dress: The dresses Rarity makes are all stylish, and "The Art of the Dress" is basically "Pimped Out Dress: the song".

 - Real Women Don't Wear Dresses: Averted.
 When Rarity suggests the fashion show, tomboy Rainbow Dash is just as excited about doing it as Twilight and Applejack.
 Applejack asks for something "not too frou-frou-y" but is just as insistent on her 'ideal dress' as the others.